Getting an NCCI Edit warning? Don’t worry. Here’s how to fix the error.

 - Laboratory panel

 - Mutually exclusive procedures

 That’s a lot to digest, we know.

-To sum up: Daisybill shows a red NCCI Edit warning when it detects coding errors.
-When the coding is corrected, the red error message turns green.
+To sum up: Daisybill shows a yellow NCCI Edit warning when it detects coding errors.
+When the coding is corrected, the yellow error message turns green.